urish/wix-ui-lib/components/FixedPositionControl/FixedPositionControl.md

 # FixedPositionControl

-FixedPositionControl component, enables positioning of a Fixed Position widget in the Wix editor.
+Fixed position control component, enables positioning of a Fixed Position widget in the Wix editor.
 This control is already synchronized with the Wix site there's no need for wis-model or wix-param

 ### Example

+<div wix-ctrl="FixedPositionControl"></div>

 ### Markup
 ```html